Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Introduction

-We will establish Theorem~\ref{t:main} as part of a larger setting.
+The radial $p$th mean bodies were shown to satisfy reverse affine isoperimetric inequalities, with extremizers being simplexes \cite[Theorem 5.5]{GZ98}.
+As a consequence of the above limiting procedures, these inequalities include the renowned Rogers-Shephard inequality \cite{RS57} for $DK$ and Zhang's projection inequality \cite{GZ91_2} for $\Pi^\circ K$.
+More recently, J. Haddad and M. Ludwig \cite{HL25,HL24} established affine isoperimetric-type inequalities for $R_p K$, with extremizers being ellipsoids.
+At the limit, they recover the Petty Projection inequality \cite{CMP85} for $\Pi^\circ K$.

+We now turn to our extension of K. Ball's bodies.
 We will need some definitions. \begin{defn} A set $L\subset \R^n$ is a \textit{star-shaped set} (with respect to the origin) if $o\in L$ and $[o,x]\subset L$ for all $x\in L$.
 Furthermore, $L$ is a \textit{star body} if it is a star-shaped set that is compact with non-empty interior, and if its Minkowski functional, given by

 is continuous on $\R^n$. \end{defn} Clearly, every convex body containing the origin is a star body.
 A priori, a star body $L$ is convex if and only if its Minkowski functional is convex.
 We will explicitly use the terminology \textit{gauge} for convex Minkowski functionals.
-With these definitions available, we recall a classical result by Keith Ball.
+With these definitions available, we recall a classical result by K. Ball.
 For this endeavor, we specialize to the following subset of $\LC$:

 i.e. those log-concave functions attaining their maximum at the origin, which, in turn, is strictly in the interior of the support of $g$.
 Here, the support of $g$ is given by

 which, for every $g\in \LC$, is a potentially unbounded convex set with non-empty interior. \begin{prop}[Theorem 5 in \cite{Ball88}] If $f \in \LC^0$ then, for every $p> 0,$ the function on $\R^{n}$ given by